 Tennessee, Kentucky, California, and Oregon producers have met with some success, but it is a costly business.
 In 2017, more than 425 tons of truffles, fresh, dried, and canned, were imported in the United States, an increase of 75% from just seven years earlier, according to USDA statistics.

 The primary market is for chefs and restaurants.
 Still, truffles are occasionally available at local markets in the states where they are harvested, just as they are in Europe during the season.
 New hot markets include Slovenia and Croatia, where truffles and truffle products are highly popular.

-They can look almost like little trolls standing at attention on a forest floor.
+These expensive mushrooms almost like little trolls standing at attention on a forest floor.
 With a sturdy stem and a ruffled, conical “head,” they also can look slightly comical, even when cooked and served with other foods.